AtlasZ98/accessiblePDF/README.md

 **Things Planned:**
 - Follow the tutorial to aumoate the two-stage converision through NodeJS script.
 Luckily I'm taking OS so the executing shell commands in NodeJS through child processes seems understandable.
 - Try implementing a simple server that does the two-stage conversion during Thanksgiving.

+### Final Status Report

+**Do you use source control?**
+Yes. this Github repository houses our code.

+**Can you make a build in one step?**
+No.

+**Do you make daily builds?**
+No.

+**Do you have a bug database?**
+No.

+**Do you fix bugs before writing new code?**
+Yes.

+**Do you have an up-to-date schedule?**
+No.

+**Do you have a spec?**
+No.

+**Do programmers have quiet working conditions?**
+Yes.

+**Do you use the best tools money can buy?**
+No. Limited (actually, nonexistent) funding.

+**Do you have testers?**
+We are our own testers

+**Do new candidates write code during their interview?**
+Yes.
+We have not had an interview where the candidate did not write code.

+**Do you do hallway usability testing?**
+No.

+We have a lot to add to this project next semester to better manage our code.
+Notably, a schedule and a spec will be very useful, once they exist.
+Also, organizing our bugs as we find them will help us minimize the risk of forgetting to fix an issue with our product.